K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/DOM.md

 title.addEventListener('click', someFunction);
 ```

-In the above example `document.getElementById('title')` selects an element with the attribute `id = 'title'`.
-This element is stored in the variable `title`.
-This variable then has another method called on it,`addEventListener`.
+On the first line of the example above we have selected an element and stored it in the variable `title`.
+This is the element
-This method tells the browser that the element stored
-in the variable `title`should "listen" for an event to occur.
-The method takes two arguments.
-The first one indicates what
-type of event to listen for.
-In the example, this event
-is a `click` event.
-The second argument tells the browser
+we are interested in.
+We let the DOM know we are
+interested by attaching the method `.addEventListener` to the element.
+Now, we have to let the DOM know precisely *what* kind
+of event we are interested in.
+That's the first argument, `'click'`.
+Next we have to tell the DOM what function we want to
-which function to call when a click is detected.
+run if a click is detected.
+There are two ways we can do this.
-Let's look at the whole thing together:
+We can use a named function or we can use an anonymous function.
+Now, if the DOM detects a click on that, specific element the function will be fired.

+Very often you will hear the term "create an event".
+This is not accurate.
+The events are already there.
+All you are doing with the `.eventListener` method is
+telling the DOM you want it to invoke a function when
+a specific event is detected.
+The event would have been detected by the DOM anyway.

 ```javascript